 Leveraging cutting edge, cloud-based internet of things (IoT) technology to reduce operational costs and risks in critical spaces has become a huge differentiator for businesses capitalising on ending this efficiency and improving their overall power usage effectiveness or PUE.

-The difference a data centre makes
+The difference a data center makes

 Organisations in Asia Pacific have understandably been focused on developing new digital services rather than worrying about the impact of the energy they use, but the process of modernisation is important here too.
-Optimising data centre resources means you can use them to improve IT capacity, paving the way for new services operating at greater efficiency.
+Optimising data center resources means you can use them to improve IT capacity, paving the way for new services operating at greater efficiency.

 Go your own way, or don't

-This can take the pressure off optimising on-premises as large public and colo data centres play by different rules.
-The huge volume of data and energy being processed and consumed by industry players means energy efficiency equals competitiveness, so they ensure they’re up to speed.
+This can take the pressure off optimising on-premises as large public and colo data centers play by different rules.
+The huge volume of data and energy being processed and consumed by industry players means energy efficiency equals competitiveness, so they ensure they're up to speed.

 But the trend in Asia is moving towards a mixture of cloud environments, i.e. hybrid cloud.
 It is estimated that hybrid cloud will make up close to 50 per cent of the cloud infrastructure market in the next two years.
-That will mean that internal data centre resources are part of the mix for the long term, and so again the need for optimisation becomes obvious.
+That will mean that internal data center resources are part of the mix for the long term, and so again the need for optimisation becomes obvious.

 Company leaders don't necessarily need to understand which parts of an organisation's digital services belong in each cloud environment, but they should recognise the dual need to optimise internal resources.

 There are also further cost saving opportunities linked with optimisation.
 Many countries across Asia Pacific have abatement schemes to financially reward companies that demonstrate their ability to invest in carbon reduction projects, and this can include data center optimisation.

 In Australia, for example, certain states offer one-time payments of more than AU$100,000 (around US$66,500) for data center optimisation in leading telecommunications and financial services leaders.